1. What awards are available through the Center for International Education?

 16. When will students find out if they were chosen as a FLAS Fellow?

-- Students awarded the fellowship will be notified around April 1 to be able to finalize study plans before study abroad and fall course registration deadlines.
+- Students awarded the fellowship will be notified the week of March 13, 2023, to be able to finalize study plans before study abroad and fall course registration deadlines.